usnistgov/xslt-blender/README.md

 ### Coding and testing XSLT

 With a site up and running, XSLT can be tested directly in the application.
-You may need a way to empty files from your cache or supress caching.
+You are likely to need a way to empty files from your cache or suppress caching.

 XSLT can also be developed and tested in offline editing or coding environments, with representative sample inputs.

-Applications are typically tested by development under load with representative sample documents (including representations of 'pathological' inputs).
+Applications are typically tested by development under load with representative sample documents, including representations of 'pathological' inputs.

 See [TESTING](./TESTING.md) for more about testing and the kinds of testing performed.
 See the [Assessment](https://github.com/usnistgov/xslt-blender/wiki/Assessment) page on the wiki for information about second- and third-party assessment, both for functional testing and for security.

 Note that XSLT applications (and declarative XML applications in general) are built in accordance with the security principle of "Least Power".
 As a domain-specific-language, XSLT is robust against hard failures entailing threats such as data exfiltration or denial of service.
-Unless you provide your own code to these code bases, the worst they will be capable of will be "GIGO" (garbage-in-garbage-out) symptomized by incoherent layout, dropped contents or data "dumps" to your screen -- or in extreme cases (with stylesheets not properly tested), by suspending your browser.
+Unless you provide your own code to these code bases -- and even then, as long as you restrict your efforts to the transformation layer -- the worst they will be capable of will be "GIGO" (garbage-in-garbage-out) symptomized by incoherent layout, dropped contents or data "dumps" to your screen -- or in extreme cases (with stylesheets not properly tested), by suspending your browser.

 By design, XSLT 1.0 is specifically limited.
 If as a developer you find yourself pushing the edges of its capabilities, consider using XSLT 3.0, a considerably more powerful language build on the same functional processing paradigm.
+More powerful capabilities come with broader security concerns, of course -- this is the principle of Least Power.

+### Compiling Typescript

+Mainly, Javascript can be developed on the page using the APIs, as demonstrated in numerous examples.

+To maintain, modify or extend the library, edit and compile Typescript sources.
+This effort rewards itself in more maintainable project code, better code reuse, and more secure applications.

+In the project subdirectory, enter `npm install` to install or reinstall the Typescript configuration.

+Source code is in `src`.
+This is all Typescript compiled on NodeJS, so (with Typescript installed) enter `tsc` to produce Javascript runtime libraries, saved in `lib` and also open for inspection.

+Note that applications have full access to XSLT without having to modify the libraries that are used to invoke transformations.
+Compiling the Typescript source (or writing, testing and deploying Javascript) is not necessary to code or extend any application, unless it goes beyond the transformation requirements ably addressed by XSLT.

+#### Beginner hints

+ - `npm install` to install or reinstall the configuration (based on `package.json` and `tsconfig.json`)
+ - `npm outdated` to check for outdated libraries
+ - `npm upgrade` upgrades library components
+ - `tsc` compiles everything in `src`, writing to `lib`

 ## Dependencies and licenses